Chapter 8. What's Next? Action Planning for Improvement

 - Which areas were most and least positive?

-- How do your hospital's results compare with the results from the database hospitals?
+- How do your hospital's results compare to the results from the database hospitals?

 - Are there different areas for improvement for different hospital units?